stratumn/generators/README.md

 # Generators

-A repository of generators which can generate projects using `strat generate`.
+A repository of generators which can generate projects using `indigo-cli generate`.